 Medical Home: Access and Care Coordination

-Also important to the concept of the medical home is children's access to primary and preventive care, consistent care when they are sick, access to referrals when they are needed, and support to help to assure that the various services they receive are coordinated.
+Another important component of the medical home is children’s access to primary and preventive care, consistent care when they are sick, access to referrals when they are needed, and support to help ensure that the various services they receive are coordinated.

-These criteria were met for the majority of children.
-Overall, 92.2 percent were reported to have a personal doctor or nurse, 93.1 percent had a source of sick care, and 82.3 percent had no problems obtaining referrals when needed.
-The criterion that was met for the lowest percentage of children was the receipt of effective care coordination services, which was met by 68.8 percent of children.
+Each of the access and care coordination criteria were met for the vast majority of children.
+Overall, 91.4 percent of children were reported to have a regular source of sick care, 90.3 percent had a personal doctor or nurse, and 79.2 percent had no problems obtaining referrals when needed.
+Children were less likely to receive effective care coordination services when needed, which was reported for 66.1 percent of children.